lesnikyan/lisapet/readme.md

 ```

 ```
 # if with sub-expressions: if sub-expr; condition ...
 if a = foo(); x < bar(a)
     ...
 ```

 ```
-# come sugar
+# some sugar: else-if
 if cond
     code
 else if cond